List of The Hunger Games characters: Greasy Sae

 Greasy Sae is an old woman who sells bowls of soup from a large kettle at The Hob in District 12.
 Katniss Everdeen and Gale Hawthorne trade with her often, and make a conscious effort to remain on good terms with her, as she could be counted on to buy wild dogs, which most of their other customers decline.
 Greasy Sae started a collection to sponsor Peeta and Katniss during the 74th Hunger Games, and some people chipped in.
 She has a granddaughter described as "not quite right" (this probably refers to her having a mental disorder) who is generally treated as a pet by people in The Hob, who give her scraps of food from their stands.
-At the end of the book, Greasy Sae is one of the few hundred people to return to District 12 following the war, as her granddaughter was said to have perished during the bombing of District 12.
+At the end of the book, Greasy Sae is one of the few hundred people to return to District 12 following the war, both Greasy Sae and her granddaughter survived the bombing of District 12.
 When Katniss returns to District 12 after the war, Greasy Sae comes over in the morning and evening to cook and do light housekeeping.
 It is unclear whether she is doing this out of friendship or if she has been paid.
-Greasy Sae is not directly mentioned in the Hunger Games movies, but is a character who is presumably seen dealing with Katniss; she gives the Mockingjay pin to Katniss in the film although in the book Madge gave Katniss the pin.
+Her granddaughter can be seen fiddling with a ball of yarn.
+Greasy Sae is not directly mentioned in the Hunger Games films, but is a character who is presumably seen dealing with Katniss; she gives the Mockingjay pin to Katniss in the film although in the book Madge gave Katniss the pin.

 Buttercup

 Buttercup is Prim's cat.
-Though Katniss describes him as "the world's ugliest cat", Prim disregards this and takes good care of him.
-He is Prim's companion and is loyal only to her.
-Although he did not escape with Prim and Mrs. Everdeen, Katniss found him when she visited District 12 after the bombings and brought him back.
+He is Prim's companion and is loyal only to her, maintaining a years-long mutual dislike with Katniss.
+Prim cherishes Buttercup, while Katniss finds him to be "the world's ugliest cat."
+In the early chapters of The Hunger Games, Katniss states the only love they shared for each other were the leftover entrails of her food and less hissing from Buttercup.

+Katniss was at first hesitant to let Prim keep the cat, but Prim begged, "even cried" to let her keep him.
+Katniss initially tried to drown Buttercup but later, when she is on the way to the Capitol, states that she is glad she did not as he would have been a source of comfort to Prim.
+Initially missing in the chaos after the Capitol's air force bombed District 12, Buttercup survived among the ruins until Katniss visited and brought him back with her to 13.
 He is said to dislike District 13, due to its underground location and lack of fresh air.
 After Prim's death and the end of the war, he makes his way back to District 12 on foot and is found again by Katniss.
-The two mourn Prim's death in Mockingjay and end up comforting each other (it is hinted they are beginning to love each other).
+The two mourn Prim's death in Mockingjay and end up comforting each other, burying their lengthy feud as Buttercup takes to guarding Katniss at night.

 Buttercup has black and white fur in the first film (contrary to his name), but in later films better fits the books' description of him.